pointfreeco/swift-composable-architecture/README.md

     You would probably still want something like a `UIScheduler` so that you don't needlessly perform thread hops.
   </details>

+## Requirements

+The Composable Architecture depends on the Combine framework, so it requires minimum deployment targets of iOS 13, macOS 10.15, Mac Catalyst 13, tvOS 13, and watchOS 6.
+If your application must support older OSes, there is [a ReactiveSwift fork](https://github.com/trading-point/swift-composable-architecture) that you can adopt!

 ## Installation